alok-09/MovieGo/README.md

 ## 🤝 Contributing

 We love contributions!
-Here's how you can help make BookMyRadiant even better:
+Here's how you can help make MovieGo even better:

 <div align="center">